 The Organization regularly evaluates its long-lived assets for indicators of possible impairment.
 Should impairment exist, the impairment loss would be measured based on the excess carrying value of the asset over the asset's fair value.
-No impairment losses were recognized during the year ended September 30, 2022.
+No impairment losses were recognized during the years ended September 30, 2023 and 2022.